MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 God is saying
 1. Wake up t
 They need to keep watch, they have got lazy, they have forgotten to look out for the enemy otherwise they will get overrun

-2. Strengthen what remains - Strengthen what they have left, they do not need extra stuff, b
+2. Strengthen what remains
+Strengthen what they have left, they do not need extra stuff, they just need to work on what they already have and trust in it.

+3. Remember
+Remember what God has done for them, remember Jesu
 ### The Faithful Church / Philadelphia
 ### The Lukewarm Church / Leodicea